The latest version of Typora already supports normal HTML tags.

 Inline HTML tags, such as <span>

-will be rendered right after you input their close tag, just as other Markdown syntax, like **
+, will be rendered immediately after you input their closing tag.
+This is the same as other Markdown syntax, such as **

 or __

-For security convert, no scripts is supported, no matter you use <script>
+For security purposes, no scripts are supported, no matter if you use <script>

 or onload